Everything you need to know about teaching English in Austria in 2026

 This post is long and detailed, and we do recommend that you read it fully to the end.

-We want you to avoid falling for this popular TEFL common competitor scam.
+We want you to avoid falling for this common TEFL competitor scam.

 A. False assertions